-Regent has a Memorandum of Agreement to articulate JFSC student credit for completion of Joint and Combined Warfighting School (JCWS) into RSG, School of Global Leadership & Entrepreneurship (GLE) and School of Education.
+Regent has a Memorandum of Agreement to articulate JFSC student credit for completion of Joint and Combined Warfighting School (JCWS) into RSG and School of Business & Leadership.

-Signed on Monday, Apr.
-25, 2011, the partnership provides advanced standing of up to twelve credit hours for graduates of ALU's courses who enroll in Regent's master's in organizational leadership program.
-This program is housed in GLE.
+The partnership provides advanced standing of up to nine credit hours for graduates of ALU's courses who enroll in Regent's MA in Government or Master of Public Administration (MPA).

 Defense Acquisition University (DAU)

-Signed on Tuesday, March 22, 2011, the partnership provides advanced standing for graduates of the DAU program manager's course who enroll in Regent's master's in organizational leadership or master's in government (public administration) programs.
+The partnership provides advanced standing for graduates of the DAU Program Manager's Course who enroll in Regent's master's in organizational leadership or master's in government (public administration) or Master of Public Administration (MPA) programs.
 Various other DAU courses will also transfer for credit toward Regent graduate and undergraduate courses.

 To view the news article click here.

 To apply for advanced standing under the MOU, apply here.

 US Army Command & General Staff College (CGSC)